 Contributed by Simon Ayton for Roland Australia Blog

 How To Add Samples To Your V-Drums

 V-Drums Kits are hugely versatile.
-Even the entry level TD-1 contains 15 different drum kits to cover a wide range of musical styles while the flagship TD-30 has a whopping 1100 sounds!
+Even the entry level TD-1 contains 15 different drum kits to cover a wide range of musical styles while the popular TD-25 features 36 kits and many freely assignable and editable sounds!
 However, sometimes you need a specific sound that isn’t available on your kit.
 Luckily sampled sounds are simply a connection away.

 Laptop drum sampling software is readily available and great for studio applications but such a fragile setup brings its own problems when performing live.
 Audio glitches and crashes are all too common when trying to run a sample library at low latency.